BattletechModders/StrategicOperations/README.md

 `SBI_HesitationMultiplier` - float, if EnableQuickReserve is enabled, this value will integrate with SkillBasedInitiative (if found).
 Using the "quick reserve" function will result in a final "hesitation" value calculated by: `final hesitation = SBI_HesitationMultiplier x phasesMoved + SBI_MOD_HESITATION (from the unit, since i saw its a thing in SBI) + currentHesitation`

-"EquipmentButtonsHotkey" -  This button will cycle through activating any equipment abilities the unit has.
+`EquipmentButtonsHotkey` -  This button will cycle through activating any equipment abilities the unit has.
 Abilities (with a button), NOT CAE component functions like LAM transformation.
 Think how the alpha 1 through 0 hotkeys work for fire, walk, sprint, etc. It won't actually *activate* the ability, it will just bring it up for confirmation/selection.
 Probably don't set this to something that has an existing keybinding in-game.

-"PlayerControlSpawns" - bool. if true, friendly mechs and vehicles *(not turrets)* deployed via beacons will be placed under normal player control rather than an AI-controlled friendly team.
+`PlayerControlSpawns` - bool. if true, friendly mechs and vehicles *(not turrets)* deployed via beacons will be placed under normal player control rather than an AI-controlled friendly team.
 Their pilots are still defined by either CMDPilotOverride in the spawn ability, or by pilot overrides in the unit beacon as normal.
+Overrides all other player-control factors described below.

+`PlayerControlSpawnAbilities` - list, string.
+List of AbilityDef IDs which will always allow player control spawns regardless of all other factors.

+`PlayerControlSpawnAbilitiesBlacklist` - list, string.
+List of AbilityDef IDs which will never allow player control spawns regardless of all other factors.

 ## Spawns

 Spawns are basically what they sound like: spawning reinforcement units at the selected location.
-These units will be AI-controlled (allied).
+These units may be either freindly AI-controlled (including all turrets), or can be player-controlled depending on settings.
+If `PlayerControlSpawns`, all friendly vehicles, mechs, BA spawns are player-controlled.
+If `PlayerControlSpawns` is false, the following applies, in this order:

+- If a spawnable unit beacon item (described further below) contains the tag `StratOps_player_control_enable`, the player will control the unit, regardless of any other factors.
+- If a spawnable unit beacon item (described further below) contains the tag `StratOps_player_control_disable`, the player will never control the unit, regardless of any other factors.

+If neither of the above applies:

+- If the ability doing the spawning is listed in mod.json setting `PlayerControlSpawnAbilities`, the player will control the unit.
+- If the ability doing the spawning is listed in mod.json setting `PlayerControlSpawnAbilitiesBlacklist`, the player will not control the unit.

+If none of the above applies:

+- If the player has the company statistic `StratOps_ControlSpawns` set to true, the player will control the unit.

 Exactly <i>what</i> unit gets deployed depends on a few things.

 1) The "type" of the unit noted in `ActorResource` defines the type of unit that can be deployed by that ability.
 If it starts with "mechdef_", then mechs can be deployed.
 If it starts with "vehicledef_", then vehicles can be deployed.
 If it starts with "turretdef_" then turrets can be deployed.